MythicalFlame/EcoRedux-Wiki/Movecraft/CraftTypes/Submersible.md

 To Pilot, you are able to perform two separate actions.
 - *You May Either:*

-    - Perform the command,  `/pilot Brig `.
+    - Perform the command,  `/pilot Submersible `.

-    - Place, and right click a sign containing the text,  `Brig `.
+    - Place, and right click a sign containing the text,  `Submersible`.

 ---